 The Ministry of Steel, Government of India have notified Steel and Steel Products (Quality Control) Order, 2012 and Steel and Steel Products (Quality Control) Second Order, 2012 to ensure that quality steel products reach the consumers.
 These orders cover 16 Steel products under Mandatory Bureau of Indian Standards Certification.
 As per these orders "No person shall by himself or through any person on his behalf manufacture or Store for sale, Sell or Distribute any Steel and Steel Products specified in the schedule which do not conform to the specified standards and do not bear standard mark of the Bureau of Indian Standards.
 In the said order, the General Managers, District Industries Centres have been designated as the "Appropriate Authority" for implementation of the provisions of these orders.
 In order to create awareness among the Manufacturers and Consumers about the notification issued by the Government of India for implementation of Steel and Steel Products Quality Control Order, the General Managers of District Industries Centres are taking action by giving wide publicity through Newspaper and also through Association Magazines.
 G. Rehabilitation of Sick MSMEs.

 The Rehabilitation of Sick Micro, Small and Medium Enterprises envisages assistance for conducting a diagnostic study of sick enterprises, scrutiny of the above study report by a sub-committee of the State Level Inter-Institutional Committee (SLIIC) constituted by the Reserve Bank of India and chaired by the Secretary, Micro, Small and Medium Enterprises Department for rendering rehabilitation assistance to sick Micro, Small and Medium enterprises, which meets on every quarter.
-The Reserve Bank of India conducts the study on viability of sick units and the Banks provide financial assistance wherever possible along with other hand-holding steps like counseling the borrowers, analyzing the problems faced by the units etc. The Government have constituted the State Level Rehabilitation Committee (SLRC) under the Chairmanship of the problems and the extent of sickness of MSMEs so as to suggest measures for their rehabilitation.
+The Reserve Bank of India conducts the study on viability of sick units and the Banks provide financial assistance wherever possible along with other hand-holding steps like counseling the borrowers, analyzing the problems faced by the units etc. The Government have constituted the State Level Rehabilitation Committee (SLRC) under the Chairmanship of the Secretary to Government, Micro, Small and Medium Enterprises Department to look into the problems and the extent of sickness of MSMEs so as to suggest measures for their rehabilitation.
+The above Committee has to meet on quarterly basis to review and monitor the implementation of the Rehabilitation Scheme of sick MSMEs in the State.
+H. Micro Small Enterprises

-COURSE CODE: 16CCU503A UNIT:III(Institutional Service To Entrepreneurs) BATCH 2016-2019 of the Rehabilitation Scheme of sick MSMEs in the State.
+COURSE CODE: 17CCU503A UNIT:III(Institutional Service To Entrepreneurs) BATCH 2017-2020